Gopichand Malineni

 Gopichand Malineni (born 13 March 1980) is an Indian film director and screenwriter who works in Telugu cinema.
 After working as an assistant director in many films, Malineni made his directional debut in 2010 with the action comedy film Don Seenu.
-He went on to direct films such as Bodyguard, Balupu, Pandaga Chesko, Winner and Krack.
+He went on to direct films such as Bodyguard, Balupu, Pandaga Chesko, Winner, Krack and Jaat.

 Early life

 Gopichand Malineni was born and brought up in Boddulurivaripalem village near Ongole of Prakasam district, Andhra Pradesh.
 His family hails from the same village.
 His primary education was done at Sarada Niketan School Prakasam District and upper primary at VR College in Nellore.
 He discontinued his education in 12th class and entered the film industry shortly afterwards.
 His friends and family were a huge support to him then.
 He married Sri Satya on 14 February 2013.
 His son, Satvik, made his acting debut in Krack (2021) as a child actor.

 Career

 In his early career, Malineni worked as a Camera assistant for programmes telecast by ETV in Warangal.
 He was appreciated for his work in ETV News.

 Malineni started his career in the film industry as a camera assistant for the movie Hello I Love You directed by Veera Shankar.
 He then worked as an assistant in the direction department for the movie Police starring Srihari in the lead role.
 He worked for four films with Srihari and later worked with E.V.V.
-Satyanarayana for two films, with Srinu Vytla for Andarivaadu, Venky, Dhee with A.R.
-Murugadoss for Stalin, with Srivas for Lakshyam, with Meher Ramesh for Kantri and Billa.
+Satyanarayana for two films, with Sreenu Vaitla in Venky (2004), Andarivaadu (2005), Dhee (2007), with A. R. Murugadoss in Stalin (2006), with Sriwass in Lakshyam (2007), and Meher Ramesh in Kantri (2008) and Billa (2009).

 He made his directorial debut with Don Seenu starring Ravi Teja and Shriya Saran in the lead and it was one of the biggest hit films in 2010.
 In 2012 he directed Bodyguard with Venkatesh and Trisha on the lead.
 In 2013 he directed a film Balupu starring Ravi Teja, Shruti Haasan and Journey fame Anjali under the production of PVP Cinema, this movies was known as the comeback film of Ravi Teja.
 The film was released on 28 June 2013.
 Balupu was Malineni's second film with Ravi Teja after Don Seenu.
 The film received positive reviews from critics. and was successful at the box office.
 Later, Malineni established his name in the industry with other hits like, Pandaga Chesko, starring Ram Pothineni and Rakul Preet Singh in lead roles.
 This movie was another hit for Malineni and a comeback for Ram Pothineni.
 In 2017, Malineni made a flop with Winner starring Sai Dharam Tej and Rakul Preet Singh in lead role.